scanoss/ado-code-scan/OVERVIEW.md

 The SCANOSS Code Scan Task includes two configurable policies:

 1. Copyleft: This policy checks if any component or code snippet is associated with a copyleft license.
 If such a license is detected, the pull request (PR) is rejected.
+The default list of Copyleft licenses is defined in the following [file](https://github.com/scanoss/ado-code-scan/blob/main/src/utils/license.utils.ts).

 2. Undeclared: This policy compares the components detected in the repository against those declared in the sbom.json file (customizable through the sbom.filepath parameter).
 If there are undeclared components, the PR is rejected.